kadiyalamani15/manabazaar-webapp/README.md

 ## Credits

-This project was created by Kadiyala Mani with the help of Udemy's Coursework: `The Complete 2023 Web Development Bootcamp by Dr. Angela Yu`.
+This project was created by Kadiyala Mani with the help of Udemy's Coursework: [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Dr. Angela Yu.